 Exercise Makes You Feel Good.

 Body image plays a huge role in how attractive we are to our partners and how you see yourself.
 Being more confident within yourself will undoubtedly lead to being comfortable when you are naked.
-Being self-assured is commonly a powerful aphrodisiac for your partner, who doesn't like a bit of confidence?
+Furthermore, being self-assured is commonly a powerful aphrodisiac for your partner.
+Who doesn't like a bit of confidence?